The Snob's Dictionary

-The Snob's Dictionary is a series of books by Vanity Fair contributing writer David Kamp that gently satirizes snobbery (cinephilia (Film Snob), rock music (Rock Snob), winery (Wine Snob) and fine cuisine (Food Snob)) which soon became a video series with some episodes narrated by actor Judah Friedlander.
+The Snob's Dictionary is a series of books by Vanity Fair contributing writer David Kamp that satirizes snobbery (cinephilia (Film Snob), rock music (Rock Snob), winery (Wine Snob) and fine cuisine (Food Snob)) which soon became a video series with some episodes narrated by actor Judah Friedlander.

 Summary

 An inside look into cultural snobs whose knowledge of the said subjects are more important than enjoying them.